gormes-EPIC/TemperatureInColor/README.md

 ## Part 3: Temperature Decay

 1. Modify your program above to send your  output to a new file, `temperature.csv`, instead of printing to the terminal.
+"CSV" stands for comma separated values.
+Each line of your file should contain "time, temperature".
+Make sure your file is writing to new lines!
+It will not automatically add the line breaks for you!
+Otherwise you will have one really long line and need to split it apart.
 2. The next step is to record temperature decay of cold air.
-Place your sensor under a box.
-Place an ice pack in the box.
-The temperature inside should slowly rise.
-After 5 minutes, quickly remove the ice pack and record until the temperature returns to the average room temperature.
+Place an ice pack on your sensor for a few minutes then remove the ice pack.
+The temperature should slowly rise until it returns to room temperature.

 - [ ]  Upload `temperature.csv` and your code file, `temperature.py` to your repository.
 ## Part 4: Plotting and Results